EricaLinaG/emacs-setup/README.md

   This can take a bit for each one to finish and they are taking some space as each one has its own __elpa__.

-  Or you can do it as you go with:
+  Or you can do it manually as you go with:

    - `emacs` --with-profile stable --with-debug-init
    - `emacs --with-profile dev`